ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

   make more generic checks (e.g., assert presence of events with any previous value, any device, any attribute name, etc.).

-We choose this approach for the assertions because of its intuitive and expressive syntax, which is very close to the natural language and permits you to write very readable tests.
+We chose this approach for the assertions because of its intuitive and expressive syntax, which is very close to natural language and permits you to write very readable tests.
 Moreover, as we will see in the next section, it permits also to provide very detailed error messages in case of failure.